steamIngenius/steamIngenius.github.io/_posts/2016-10-07-cleanup-git-refs.md

 date:   2016-10-07 16:24:40
 categories: git
 ---
-So you go to pull in changes from a remote repository and it gets stuck trying to `git pull`.
+So you `git fetch` some changes from a remote repository and it gets stuck trying to `git pull`.

 {% highlight shell %}
 [project] git pull